Matte-gtr/on_the_rocks/README.md

 An AWS S3 bucket was then created to host the static and media files and boto3 and django-storages were used to connect to S3, where the media files were then copied into.

-After adding S3 access keys and Stripe keys to the Heroku config vars, everything was pushed to heroku again to complete the deployment
+After adding S3 access keys and Stripe keys to the Heroku config vars, everything was pushed to heroku again to complete the deployment.

 To Clone the project from github, use:
  `git clone https://github.com/Matte-gtr/on_the_rocks.git`